20 Jul Street food in Rome not to be missed # 1 – Pizza

 Among the most popular street food in Rome is the Pizza al Taglio, where taglio means “by the cut”.
 It is baked in large rectangular trays you can see at the counter.

 You will find plenty of pizzerie al taglio close to the main attractions.
 Do not expect air conditioning, comfortable seats or WiFi.
-They’re more like shops and the best are usually small places where you will find no seats at all so you will eat standing by the counter or will take away your iconic slice.
+They’re more like shops and the best are usually small places where you will find no seats at all.
+But when in Rome do (and eat) like the Romans do.
+You will enjoy your hot and crispy slice standing by the counter or will take away your iconic pizza.

-Being said that there are different versions of pizza dough, more or less thick or crispy, overall the pizza slice you get at the pizzerie al taglio is a little thicker than the pizza you get at a restaurant or proper pizzeria.
+Being said that there are different versions of pizza dough, more or less thick or crispy, overall the pizza slice you get at the pizzerie al taglio is a little thicker than the pizza you can find at a restaurant or proper pizzeria.

 You will have to choose among the various flavors, such as the classic Margherita, with tomato and mozzarella, or sliced zucchini, ham and mozzarella, indicate how much you want and then it will be weighed and priced for you.

-Finally, some of my favorite places in central Rome for pizza al taglio (in no particular order of preference) are:
+Finally, some of my favorite places for street food in Rome and pizza al taglio (in no particular order of preference) are:

 2) Pizzeria da Pasquale.
 This place has enough room and some places to sit down.
-They offer a wide selection of food, not only pizza, but also sandwiches, and few dishes of pasta.
+They offer a wide selection of food, not only pizza, but also sandwiches, and a few dishes of pasta.
 My favorite flavor here is the pizza with potatoes and mozzarella!
 Yummy!
 Rome, Via dei Prefetti 34 a).
-Open Mon-Sat 10 am – noon; 4 pm – 9 pm.
+Open Mon-Sat 10 am-noon; 4 pm – 9 pm.

 4) Pizzarium Bonci is a super famous place, not too far from the Vatican, near Cipro metro station.
 Here the pizza is a little thicker with a large variety of creative toppings.
 Try to taste as many as you can.
 Love their Margherita.
 Pizzarium has a also wide range of regional beers.
 Rome, Via della Meloria 43.
 Open Mon-Sun 11 am -10 pm